Skip to main content

 You’ll do all the Entra-side work first, then come back and configure Barndoor with the values you collect along the way.

-Step 1: Create the app registration
+Step 1: Create the Enterprise App

 1

-Open Entra App Registrations
+Open Entra Enterprise Apps

 2